 - Has a systems background (marketing automation, clickstream management software, data vendor management)

-- Shows strategic sensibility; understands the necessity of feeding information to the VP of Marketing
+- Shows strategic sensibility; understands the necessity of feeding information to the Chief Marketing Officer

 - Puts collaboration at the top of the priority list